Aamir Zaki: Solo career

-After leaving Vital Signs, Zaki released Signature in 1995, an independent release, by his own money.
+After leaving Vital Signs, Zaki released Signature in 1995, an independent release, with his own money.
 The first batch of CDs was made in England, and Sonic released the album in Pakistan.
-The album was a hit, and one song "Mera Pyar" (Urdu for My Love) was a major hit, when asked about inspiration for the song, Zaki responded by saying, "someone who doesn't exist and never will.", referencing to his ex-wife.
+The album was a hit, and one song "Mera Pyar" (Urdu for My Love) was a major hit.
+This track was also written and released in English, titled as "Do You Really Love Another", on the same album.
+When asked about inspiration for the song, Zaki responded by saying, "someone who doesn't exist and never will.", referencing to his ex-wife.
 Zaki was awarded with the Gold Disc for his debut album from Soundcraft UK.
 Zaki further released two more albums Rough Cut (2007) with Hadiqa Kiani on vocals and Radio Star (2007).

 In the late 1990s, Zaki started to perform live songs of his original English and Urdu tracks.
 He also started doings gigs at Karajazz Festival and Cafe Blue (Karachi, Pakistan).

 Zaki further collaborated with many artists on various tracks including collaborations with Hadiqa Kiani for her song "Is Baar Milo" and with Maha Ali Kazmi for song "Aaj Sun Ke Tumara Naam" which was released on his one-month death anniversary.

+Aamir Zaki was not a fan of consumerism.
+He was not glamorous and he pandered to no one.